 The self-designed interdisciplinary major is intended for mature and motivated students whose academic interests and goals would be best met outside the structure of any single departmental major and/or minor.
 Coursework is integrated around a basic theme or focus and culminates in a capstone experience.
 This interdisciplinary major can serve as an excellent preparation for a variety of graduate school programs and professional careers.

 Courses taken abroad can be included in a self-designed interdisciplinary major or minor.

-- Note: Students with a self-designed interdisciplinary major may not declare another major.
-Minors may be declared as long as less than 50 percent of the credits between the self-designed interdisciplinary major and proposed minor overlap.
+Note: Students with a self-designed studies interdisciplinary major may not declare another major.
+Minors may be declared as long as less than 50 percent of the credits between the self-designed studies interdisciplinary major and proposed minor overlap.

 a.
 The goals, topic, or theme of the proposed major/minor.